sbbeachvball/dotfiles/NewComputer/README.md

 * VLC (gui and cli) - video playback - image extraction (not sure how to install this yet)

 ```
-for bottle in rsync wget xpdf exiftool ImageMagick ffmpeg apngasm media-info; do
+for bottle in rsync wget xpdf exiftool ImageMagick ffmpeg apngasm media-info handbrake; do
     echo "Install brew package: $bottle"
     brew install $bottle
 done